Victoria Labalme

-Victoria Labalme is an international performing artist, professional speaker and executive presentation skills coach.
+Victoria Labalme is a performing artist, speaker, and presentation skills coach.
 She is the founder of Risk Forward and Rock The Room.
 Labalme was inducted into the Speaker Hall of Fame by the National Speakers Association in 2011.

 Early life

 Labalme's father was George Labalme Jr., a French-born designer who was involved in the design of, among other things, the Grey Poupon mustard jar.
 Her father's uncle, Raymond Loewy, was also a designer and George and Raymond worked together.
 Her mother was Patricia Hochschild Labalme.

 Labalme graduated from Stanford University, BA English Literature.

 Career

 Keynote speaking, consulting and coaching

-In 2001, Labalme began speaking professionally, delivering workshops, keynotes and interactive learning experiences around the world, blending her background in performing arts with business performance.
-She is a consultant to entrepreneurs, elite individuals, top teams, and C-suite executives at global brands.
-She has delivered keynotes and workshops including The Throughline, Risk Forward® and Rock The Room® for Starbucks, Microsoft, PayPal, Verizon, Coca-Cola, Chase, L’Oreal, Oracle, Lowe’s, universities, cultural institutions, and not-for-profits.
+In 2001, Labalme began delivering speeches, workshops, and keynotes, blending her background in performing arts with business performance.
+She is a consultant to entrepreneurs, individuals, teams, and executives at several companies.
+She has delivered keynotes and workshops including The Throughline, Risk Forward and Rock The Room for Starbucks, Microsoft, PayPal, Verizon, Coca-Cola, Chase, L’Oreal, Oracle, Lowe's, universities, cultural institutions, and non-profits.

 Labalme was inducted into the Million Dollar Consulting College Hall of Fame in 2015.

 Labalme delivered a TEDx talk titled, Risk Forward: The Rewards of Not Knowing in 2016.
 She is the author of the Wall Street Journal bestseller Risk Forward.